Nizam-ul-Mulk, Asaf Jah I: War against the Marathas

 In 1725, the Marathas clashed with the Nizam, who refused to pay Chauth and Sardeshmukhi to the Marathas.
 The war began in August 1727 and ended in March 1728.
 Nizam signed a treaty named Treaty of Mungi-Shevgaon at Shevgaon near Nashik by Bajirao I, the son of Peshwa Balaji Vishwanath Bhatt.

-Maratha Treaty
+Treaty with Maratha Empire

 Anxious to divert Marathas away from his Deccan strongholds, and to save himself from the Mughal emperor of North India's hostile attempts to suppress his independence, The Nizam encouraged the Marathas to invade Malwa and the northern Indian territories of the Mughal empire.
 The Nizam says that he could use the Marathas to his advantage in the Maasir-i Nizami:

 "I consider all this army (Marathas) as my own and I will get my work done through them.
 It is necessary to take our hands off Malwa.
 God willing, I will enter into an understanding with them and entrust the Mulukgiri(raiding) on that side of the Narmada to them."